guardian/frontend/docs/03-dev-howtos/21-test-reader-revenue-components.md

 - Is a fixed position banner at the bottom of the screen (like the breaking news banner, cookie consent banner, etc)
 - Only displays after a certain number of pageviews
 - Will not re-display after it's closed, until we "redeploy" (globally force a re-display) via this tool: https://frontend.gutools.co.uk/reader-revenue/contributions-banner
-- Won't display to people who are giving us money in any way
+- Won't display to people who we know are giving us money in any way (logged in, or recent one off contribution cookie)
 - Won't display on pages which have the `window.guardian.config.page.shouldHideReaderRevenue` flag set (this is set by editorial in Composer)

 ![picture 417](https://user-images.githubusercontent.com/5122968/49798163-891ad380-fd39-11e8-8645-5f07c389e4f1.png)